OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-05.md

 ## Acts 5:32

-We are witnesses of these things, and so is the Holy Spirit, whom God has given to those who obey him.”
+We testify to these matters, as does the Holy Spirit, whom God has given to those who obey him.”

 ---